 Phoslock and EutroSORB are phosphorus inactivation products that both consist of a combination of lanthanum, a natural but rare element in the earth, and bentonite clay.
 Because the lanthanum has a strong affinity for phosphate it can chemically inactive phosphate through precipitation and forms a mineral of extremely low solubility; thus, permanently binding the phosphorus like alum.
 Unlike alum it is not a coagulant and so it does not trap and remove particles in the water column.
 In fact, water can be more turbid in the days immediately following a Phoslock application but decrease with time, as compared to alum, which immediately clears the water.
 Phoslock works mainly in the sediment to bind phosphate that would normally be released to the water through decomposition or changes in sediment chemistry.
 It binds only to inorganic phosphate and does not address organic phosphorus.
 Phoslock has no known toxicity and therefore does not have the application concerns that are associated with use of alum.
 It is also easy to estimate dosage needed; it is based on a 100:1 ratio of Phoslock to potentially available phosphorus.
-Phoslock is added to address sediment derived inorganic phosphorus and does not strip phosphorus from the water column.
+While alum can be applied in frequent small doses to "strip" the water column of inorganic phosphorus, Phoslock is added to address sediment derived inorganic phosphorus and does not strip phosphorus from the water column.
 One of the key drawbacks to Phoslock is that there are fewer case studies of lake applications to draw from to evaluate effectiveness and duration of treatments.